openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/monolith-cloud-service.md

 outside of that monolith.
-That meant we had to split out what we call “shared platform services (SPS),” which include account, identity, licensing, profile, and other common services that every functional service in VSTS needs to access.
+That meant we had to split out what we call “shared platform services (SPS),” which include account, identity, licensing, profile, and other common services that every functional service in Azure DevOps needs to access.
 We split this out in the spring of 2013.
 While the system was alive, we were literally ripping essentially the heart out of TFS, pulling it out into a separate service.